oddbird/oddleventy/content/services/development.md

 {% call layout.block('fancy-list') %}

-## We Promise to Be
+## We Promise to Be ...

   - **Accessible** \
     *The world is diverse, and no person is an edge case.*
   - **Approachable** \
-  *Your friend in digital design, development, and performance*
+    *Your friend in digital design, development, and performance.*
   - **Human** \
     *Great software requires a personal touch.*
   - **Nimble** \
-  *Our tightly-integrated team can adapt quickly to your needs*
+    *Our tightly-integrated team can adapt quickly to your needs.*
   - **Queer** \
     *Moving past assumptions of “normal” to explore new possibilities.*
   - **Robust** \
-  *100% test coverage and documentation keep maintenance costs low*
+    *100% test coverage and documentation keep maintenance costs low.*
   - **Thoughtful** \
     *We don’t have all the answers, but we know how to get there.*
   - **Top-shelf** \
     *From CSS/Sass & Django to Susy & Herman, we build the tools that millions of developers rely on.*
   - **Transparent** \
     *Daily communication keeps you in control of budget & priorities from start to finish.*

 {% endcall %}